CMSgov/ab2d-website/README.md

 ### Running Jekyll seperately

+You can also run Jekyll seperately with the following commands.

 > [!WARNING]
 > Be careful running these scripts seperately.
 These scripts will only build the Jekyll site with the compiled assets.
-If you've made changes to your source CSS and JS files, those changes will not be captured in these scripts.
+If you've made changes to your source SCSS and JS files, those changes will not be captured in these scripts.

-You can also run Jekyll seperately with the following commands.

 To run the Jekyll server and automatically react to changes in your source files, run: